 Not to be too descriptive, (The dog poop did smell like brownies) but it looked like a brownie bomb went off in our house.

-I guess she really identifies with her breed because evidently she ate enough cocoa powder to kill a puppy friends.
+I guess she really identifies with her breed because evidently, she ate enough cocoa powder to kill puppy friends.
 The vets were amazed she is alive.
 Apparently, cocoa powder is THE MOST TOXIC according to many publications including poison control and the AKC.

 I didn’t know this, but chocolate contains theobromine.
 Humans easily metabolize theobromine, but dogs process it much more slowly, thus it can build up to toxic levels in their system.
 That combined with caffeine can be lethal.

 At first, we thought it was no big deal, to be honest.
 Our initial vet call said that throwing up is a good sign, but that we might want to check with an emergency vet just in case.

 After calling the emergency veterinary clinic, because it was cocoa powder and since we didn’t know exactly how much she ate, they recommended we rush her to the hospital.

 Thank God we did because she wouldn’t have made it without immediate medical attention!
 I only say all of this because the doctors at the clinic were concerned about Morgan.